nishanth123kgr/vanta-shield-browser/CHROME_EXTENSION_README.md

-# Vanta Shield Chrome Extension
+# Halonex Vanta Chrome Extension

 A powerful browser security extension that protects users from malicious websites and online threats.